 The hinge is located at the pointy side of the dashed lines that form a triangle.
 If we don't see those dashed lines, or the slider arrow indication, the panel is assumed to be fixed.
+Note that these dashed lines in elevations DO NOT tell the reader if the door opens inwards or outwards: that must be shown in plan.

 There is a double line around the opening to indicate the frame in the wall, and another line around the glass itself to show the frame that holds the glass.
+Any operable window (and door) MUST have a double-line around perimeter.